With President Obama’s endorsement of the Rooney Rule, workforce diversity is center stage. Here are a few diversity metrics you should be monitoring.

 Keep in mind that inclusivity doesn’t end once the job has been filled.
 On a regular basis, it’s good to check on the health of your workforce diversity.
 It is common for organizations to invest a lot of energy into hiring a diverse group of employees only to find they are losing them as fast as they are hiring them – leading to no overall change in organizational diversity.

-A powerful workforce intelligence solution provides the analytics and planning capabilities that make diverse recruitment and retention much easier to oversee.
+A powerful people analytics solution provides the analytics and planning capabilities that make diverse recruitment and retention much easier to oversee.
 From beginning to end, insights that are both easy to access and analyze will enable HR and managers to better comply with the desire for more workforce diversity.

 And while the Rooney Rule isn’t yet the standard, the commitment of numerous high profile technology companies to diversifying their applicant pool and workforces has certainly given it precedence.
 If businesses want to succeed now and in the future, being proactive with diverse hiring is a crucial way to achieve this.
 As President Obama put it, “when everybody is participating and given a shot, there’s nothing we cannot do…Because when we’ve got everybody on the field, that’s when you win games.”